swguan325/ImageAppendText/README.md

 # ImageAppendText

-> User Graphics2D to annpen the text on the image, show as below.
+> User Graphics2D to append the text on the image, show as below.

 ![](https://github.com/swguan325/ImageAppendText/blob/main/example.jpg)